Innate Immune Regulation

 Nucleic acid-sensing Toll-like receptors

 Receptors of the innate immune system recognize conserved microbial features and provide key signals to initiate an immune response.
 Multiple transmembrane and cytosolic immune receptors have evolved to recognize RNA and DNA, including members of the Toll-like receptor (TLR) family.
 Nucleic acid sensing enables the recognition of a broad range of pathogens, however, it also exposes the host to potential self-recognition and autoimmunity.
-A key mechanism to limit self-recognition by TLRs is their intracellular localization within late endosomes; compartments that are poorly accessed by self-nucleic acids.
-Although endosomal localization is essential for proper self/non-self discrimination, very little is known about the actual spatial organization of TLRs and which transport mechanisms and membrane interactions regulate receptor trafficking to these compartments.
-We want to map the precise locations of nucleic acid-sensing TLRs in high-resolution and identify the specific endosomes, in which ligand sensing and signaling occurs.
-We have previously shown that TLR7 (RNA sensor) and TLR9 (DNA sensor) are quite differently regulated within the endosome, opening up the possibility that these two receptors could signal from functionally distinct subsets of endosomes; an idea we are actively exploring.
-We also employ genetic tools to probe how altered TLR localization and trafficking influences immune responses and self/non-self discrimination.
+A key mechanism to limit self-recognition by TLRs is their intracellular localization within endolysosomes.
+While endocytic and phagocytic uptake very efficiently delivers pathogens into endolysosomes for degradation, self-derived nucleic acids have only limited access to these compartments.
+Although endosomal localization is essential for proper self/non-self discrimination, very little is known about the actual spatial organization of TLRs within the endomembrane network, and which transport mechanisms and membrane interactions regulate receptor trafficking to their signaling compartments.

 A video cooperation with Latest Thinking.